• Menu

 April 2, 2022 // by Stewart Collingswood

-Last September I was fishing for salmon on the Tulchan “A” beat of the River Spey.
+In September 2023 I was fishing for salmon on the Tulchan “A” beat of the River Spey.

 It was a real please and privilege to meet Head Ghillie John Anderson.
-John has spent 40 years fine tuning his art on the river Spey.
+John retired recently and spent 40 years fine tuning his art on the river Spey.
 A man at one with nature, the river, and salmon.
 He has a deeper sense of understanding, than just catching fish.

 A Lord March(right) and Lady Caroline – Two classic Scottish salmon flies

-I was fishing with Pete and Emma Tyjas, and earlier that morning, Pete had had a brief encounter with a salmon, that sadly didn’t stick.
-“What fly Pete?”
+I was fishing Tulchan A Beat with Pete and Emma Tyjas, who run the excellent Fly Culture Podcast .
+Earlier that morning, Pete had had a brief encounter with a salmon, that sadly didn’t stick.
+“What fly did it take Pete?”
 I asked.
 “A Lady Caroline”.
 I liked the look of it, and Pete kindly gave me one out of his box.
 Later that day, I had a salmon on briefly, on the same fly.
 This on a day when conditions were challenging with low water and bright light.

 Classic river Spey Salmon Flies